UAV Response Strategy and Forensics

 Module 2: Guidelines for extracting data from a UAV

 In this module students will be introduced to the basics of computer based evidence, before delving into the guidelines necessary for extracting data from a UAV.
-Students will be familiarised with free forensic tools, at which point they will be shown how to extract data from three common UAVs.
+Students will be familiarised with free forensic tools to use for drone forensics, at which point they will be shown how to extract data from three common UAVs.

 The scenario will be a UAV incursion into a restricted area.